jimnarey/dell_inspiron_3000_ubuntu_install/README.md

 ### Install Ruby

-- Run the following:

-    ```
-    apt-get install -y libssl-dev libreadline-dev zlib1g-dev ruby
-    wget -q https://github.com/rbenv/rbenv-installer/raw/master/bin/rbenv-installer -O- | bash
-    ```

-- Open `~/.zshrc` and add `$HOME/.rbenv/bin` to your path.
-You may have an existing line beginning `export PATH=` which can be adapted or adding the following line will work:

-  `export PATH=$HOME/.rbenv/bin:$PATH`

-- Add the following line somewhere in the same file, after the line setting the PATH variable:
+- Add the following line to the end of `~/.zshrc`, after the line setting the PATH variable:

   `eval "$(rbenv init -)"`